TanCongLap9/SortVi/README.md

 Whether you're learning, teaching, experimenting, or just feel bored of lessons at school and how it is taught, SortVi surely will make learning sorting algorithms easier to learn more than ever!

+## Try online

+Have a look at https://k4m432.csb.app

 ## Features

 SortVi offers a range of powerful and user-friendly features that set it apart from other popular array visualizers: